zeisys/precedents.org_data_collection/README.md

 ## 2T (Column T) - SCC Citation Number

 **Definition:**
 The Supreme Court Case (SCC) citation must follow the format **(YEAR) VOLUME_NUMBER SCC PAGE_NUMBER**.
-Please note this field may not be possible to find as SCC may not have published the specific case.
-As long as you have the SCR Number, and Neutral Number, this is not a compulsory field.
+Please note that this field may be impossible to find as SCC may not have published the specific case.
+This field is not compulsory as long as you have the SCR Citation and Neutral Citation numbers.
 If it is available, make sure to get it.
 If not, leave this cell blank.

 **Examples of Allowed Entries:**
 - `(2004) 3 SCC 56`